Advice for Visitors to Canada

 Travelling in Canada

 Each year, over one million visitors come to Canada to explore this vast land.
 From cosmopolitan cities to majestic mountain ranges, Canada’s landscape is as diverse as its people.
-Travel, whether abroad or in one’s own country, is a richly rewarding experience, but there are always potential health risks.
-Visitors who travel to Canada are wise to consider a number of health tips before embarking on their journey.
+Travel, whether abroad or in one’s own country, is a richly rewarding experience as there’s always so much to see and learn.

 The Great Outdoors